-A new website from a technical point of view is a quite complex entity.
+A new website from a technical point of view is a relatively complex entity.
 Many different elements of functionality are combined to form the website.
 Often it is referred to as either “front-end” or “back-end” functionality.
-The website front-end is the visual presentation that should draw in and hold the visitors attention while the back-end includes the technical combined elements.
-The design process outlined on this page is able to resolve inconsistencies or conflicts between these elements based on our experience, research or testing.
-The design process highlights issues, manages risks and finds solutions with an aim to deliver a quality solution.
+The website front-end is the visual presentation that should draw in and hold the visitor’s attention while the back-end includes the combined technical elements.
+The design process outlined on this page can resolve inconsistencies or conflicts between these elements based on our experience, research or testing.
+The design process highlights issues, manages risks and finds solutions to deliver a quality solution.

-The process flow is basic although for some designs that are more complex additional sub-steps will be added.
-Each stage is as important milestone on the journey to deliver a top class website for our clients.
+The process flow is basic, although for some designs that are more complex additional sub-steps will be added.
+Each stage is an important milestone on the journey to deliver a top-class website for our clients.

 For any project the planning stage is considered to be the most important.
 Failure to get this right will impact the project in various ways including quality and time.

 The design scope must be determined and agreed with the client, as these are the key inputs for a successful design.

 An important question to understand is what benefit does the client wish to see from this website?
 The key success factor here is good communication with the client.

 Taking the agreed design scope, we prototype the high level concepts into some potential designs.It may be necessary to research the industry and look at trends to further our understanding.
 It is important that any design has reasonable lifespan.

 Prototype designs are presented for client consultation.
 Sometimes a demonstration website is setup to show the client a more visual prototype.
 As they say “a picture is worth a thousand words” to get your ideas across.